-Comments received, to date, have been noted and will be responded to accordingly.
-Additional comments received during the scheduled Public Hearing, the 30-day draft review written comment period, and/or from the Community Needs Assessment Survey will be incorporated into the final 2022-2023 Annual Action Plan.
+Comments received have been responded to accordingly.
+Additional comments received during the scheduled Public Hearing, the 30-day draft review written comment period, and/or from the Community Needs Assessment Survey are incorporated into the 2022-2023 Annual Action Plan.